 NOTICE OF FINAL SETTLEMENT

-NOTICE IS HEREBY GIVEN that the Town of Buena Vista, Chaffee County, Colorado, will make final payment at the Town Hall of Buena Vista at 210 East Main Street, CO 80211, April 14, 2020 to Great Plains Structures, 3315 Labore Road, Vadnais Heights, 55110, for all work completed by said contractor on the Upper Zone Water Storage Water Tank Project.
+NOTICE IS HEREBY GIVEN that the Town of Buena Vista, Chaffee County, Colorado, will make final payment at the Town Hall of Buena Vista at 210 East Main Street, CO 8021, April 14, 2020 to RMS Utilities, Inc., 6349 County Road 106.65, Alamosa, Colorado 81101 for all work completed by said contractor on the, Well No. 3 Retrofit Inside Project.
 All said construction being within the boundaries of the Buena Vista in the County of Chaffee, State of Colorado.

 This notice is provided pursuant to CRS 38-26-107(1).
 Any person, co-partnership, associate of persons, company or corporation that has furnished labor, materials, term hire, sustenance, provisions, provender or other supplies used or consumed by such Contractor or his Subcontractors in or about the performance of the work contracted to be done and whose claim therefore has not been paid by the Contractor or his Subcontractors, at any time up to and including the time of final settlement for the work contracted to be done is required to file a verified statement of the amount due and unpaid on account of such claim to the Town of Buena Vista at or before the time and date hereinabove shown.
 Failure on the part of any claimant to file such verified statement of claim prior to such final settlement will release said Town of Buena Vista, its Town Board, Officers, Agents and Employees, of and from any and all liability for such claim.